dlk3/udm-hacks/ntopng-udm-fedora/README.md

 rm -fr /mnt/data/ntopng
 ```
 If you have been keeping the application data on the UDM's secondary disk, then use the command `rm -fr /mnt/data_ext/ntopng` as the final step in this process.

-## Accessing ntopng

-Point your browser to https://YOUR.UDM.IP.ADDRESS:3001, for example: https://192.168.1.1:3001

-In this container ntopng is configured with a self-signed SSL certificate for HTTPS security.
-Your browser will ask you to accept this certificate the first time you access ntopng.

-The ntopng documentation can be found [here](https://www.ntop.org/guides/ntopng/).
-Note that this container runs the Community Edition of ntopng.

 ## What to do when you forget your ntopng password